-- 1. To unite us to Himself and to nourish our soul with His body and blood. - 2.
+- 1. To unite us to Himself and to nourish our soul with His divine life. - 2.
 To increase sanctifying grace and all virtues in our soul. - 3.
 To lessen our evil inclinations. - 4.
 To be a pledge of everlasting life. - 5.
 To fit our bodies for a glorious resurrection. - 6.
-To continue the sacrifice of the cross in His Church.
+To continue the sacrifice of the Cross in His Church. - 252.
+Q. How are we united to Jesus Christ in the Holy Eucharist?